-In view of the above, the total amount spent by the school on the construction of school buildings and playgrounds amounting to INR 64,31,763 (INR 12,71,080 + INR 51,60,683) is recoverable from the society.
+In view of the above, the total amount spent by the school on construction of school building and play grounds amounting to INR 64,31,763 (INR 12,71,080 + INR 5160,683) is recoverable from the society.
 Accordingly, it has been included in the calculation of fund availability of the school with direction to the school to recover this amount from society within 30 days from the date of issue of this order.

 III.
-On review of Audited Financial Statements of the School, it has been noted that the cost of land amounting to INR 1,10,22,372 and of building amounting INR 2,47,18,027 appearing in the assets side of the financial statements of the school as on 31.03.2019.
-However, the corresponding capital contribution from the society is not reflected on the liability side of the financial statements.
-The land allotment letter and clause 2 of public notice dated 04.05.1997 and Rule 177 of DSER, 1973 specifically mentioned that costs relating to land and building should be borne by the society only.
+On review of audited Financial Statements of the School, it has been noted that the cost of land amounting to INR 1,10,22,372 and of building amounting INR 2,47,18,027 appearing in the assets side of the financial statements of the school as on 31.03.2019.
+However, the corresponding capital contribution from the society is not reflecting on the liability side of the financial statements.
+The land allotment letter and the clause 2 of public notice dated 04.05.1997 specifically mentioned that cost relating to land and building should be borne by the society only.
 The school has failed to explain the reasons for not showing the 'Capital Contribution of the Society' in the liability side of the financial statements equivalent to the cost of land and building which is appearing on the assets side of the audited financial statements.

-Accordingly, the school is directed to submit detailed clarification with the supporting documents that the cost of land and building was borne by the society only and no school funds have been utilized for this purpose.
+Accordingly, the school is directed to submit detailed clarification with the supporting documents that cost of land and building was borne by the society only and no school funds have been utilised for this purpose.
 The compliance with the above direction would be verified while evaluating the fee increase proposal of the school for the subsequent year.
-In case, school fails to supply sufficient information, it shall be presumed that the school funds have been used for the purchase of land and building and the total cost of land and building amounting INR 3,57,40,399 (INR 1,10,22,372 + INR 2,47,10,027) will be treated as the available funds with the school.
+In case, school fails to provide the sufficient information, it shall be presumed that the school funds have been used for purchase of land and building and the total cost of land and building amounting INR 3,57,40,399 (INR 1,10,22,372 + INR 2,47,10,027) will be treated as the available funds with the school.